 What To Expect

 Teton ski resorts are a bit lower in altitude than the Colorado Rockies, with base elevations at a maximum of 6,300 feet and summit elevations topping out at 10,500 feet.
-That said, it’s important to practice good acclimation habits if you’re coming from a lower elevation.
+That said, it’s important to practice good acclimation habits if you’re coming from a lower elevation such as drinking plenty of water and going down the mountain if you’re feeling the effects of altitude.

 In terms of snowfall, Teton ski resorts receive anywhere from 450-500” annually on average.
 The quality of the snow is dry and fluffy since the Tetons, much like the Colorado Rockies, are continental and the climate is generally dry.
-This sort of snow quality makes for hero powder that skiers’ dream of.
+This sort of snow quality makes for hero powder that skis like a dream

 If this is your first ski trip ever, check out our First Timer’s guide.